talent-consulting/us/index.markdown

 Inherent in that topology is the separation of security boundaries and data isolation.

-The  threat surface is reduced due to the compartmentatlisation of the service compomnents and independent deployments and security.
+The  threat surface is reduced due to the compartmentatlisation of the service components and independent deployments and security.
 So that a breach of one aspect of the system will not effect other aspects.

 [Back to Top](#contents)